 If business owners don’t address ALL of these key factors, they are unable to grow beyond a certain level, and the owner becomes frustrated, and ultimately resigned to being a Micro-Stayer.
 Successfully implementing the Five Pillars will ensure that you will address all of these reasons businesses stay small.

-Dr Greg Chapman is the Director of Empower Business Solutions and is Australia's Leading Advisor on Emerging Businesses and provides Coaching and Consulting advice to Australian Small Business Owners in Marketing & Business Strategies Planning & Systems.
-He is also the author of The Five Pillars of Guaranteed Business Success and Price: How You Can Charge More Without Losing Sales.
+Dr Greg Chapman is the Director of Empower Business Solutions and The Australian Business Coaching Club and is Australia's Leading Advisor on Emerging Businesses and provides Coaching and Consulting advice to Australian Small Business Owners in Marketing & Business Strategies Planning & Systems.